Poland in the Junior Eurovision Song Contest 2016

-Poland participated in the Junior Eurovision Song Contest 2016 which took place on 20 November 2016, in Valletta, Malta.
+Poland was represented at the Junior Eurovision Song Contest 2016 which took place on 20 November 2016, in Valletta, Malta.
 The Polish broadcaster Telewizja Polska (TVP) was responsible for organising their entry for the contest.
 A national final of nine competing acts participated in a televised production where the winner was determined by a 50/50 combination of votes from jury members made up of music professionals and a public telephone vote.
 On 15 October 2016, Olivia Wieczorek was selected to represent Poland with the song "Nie zapomnij".